NiharikaVJain/Maven_Analytics_SQL_data_analysis_projects_portfolio/README.md

 Build efficient SQL joins across the schema

-📌 Refer to the diagram below to visualize the database structure used for SQL queries:
+📌 Referring to the diagram below to visualize the database structure used for SQL queries:

 ![Image](https://github.com/user-attachments/assets/8fd97df9-e9dc-44ab-90ee-df147a74e947)